DyegoMaas/ForeverFactory/README.md

 ![Nuget](https://img.shields.io/nuget/v/ForeverFactory)
 ![Nuget](https://img.shields.io/nuget/dt/ForeverFactory)

-**Forever Factory** helps you build custom objects.
-By smartly merging design patterns like Factory and Builder, it makes it super easy to create hundreds of customized objects.
+**Forever Factory** helps you to easily build lots of custom objects.
+Some situations where it shines and is most helpful are:

+- Creating test objects for any kind of automated tests, like unit, functional or acceptance tests
+- Creating objects to return from mocked services
+- Creating test data for when you are developing or testing new applications

-With Forever Factory, building a new object can be as simple as `MagicFactory.For<Person>().Build()`.
+**With Forever Factory, building a new object can be as simple as `MagicFactory.For<Person>().Build()`.**

 ## How to use?